Hi! I'm Megghan Thompson!

 If you are ready to stop feeling like seaweed rippling in the gulf of your child’s emotions, ready to improve your relationship with your child, and learn to roll with the punches of parenting a kid who doesn’t fit the parenting books, APPLY BELOW to learn more about your next steps in gaining more peace at home.

-I've been a child mental health therapist for over a decade.
+I've been a child mental health therapist for nearly 15 years.
 (You can learn more about the difference between coaching and therapy by clicking here.)
-As a Registered Play Therapist-Supervisor (RPT-S), I've worked with Highly Sensitive Children and Teens throughout my career, and now exclusively treat HSCs and HS teens in my group mental health practice in Maryland, where my team of clinicians offer the only evidence-based treatment proven to support sensitive teens who have developed suicidal thoughts or other life threatening behaviors in the region.
+As a Registered Play Therapist-Supervisor (RPT-S), I've worked with Highly Sensitive Children and Teens throughout my career, and exclusively treated HSCs and HS teens in my group mental health practice in Maryland, where my team of clinicians offered the only evidence-based treatment proven to support sensitive teens who have developed suicidal thoughts or other life threatening behaviors in the region.

 I know exactly how you struggle because my family struggled too.
 My younger sister is an HSC and none of us knew it until I received specialized training in my career several years ago.